UK's COVID testing system hit by Roche supply chain glitch | Health

 The Swiss company told UK customers on Wednesday that a switch from an old warehouse to a new automated distribution centre had caused an unforeseen technical issue that lead to a very significant drop in its processing capacity.
 Geoff Twist, general manager of Roche Diagnostics UK and Ireland, made a personal apology to customers in a written statement and said he was confident there would be significant improvements in supplies by this weekend.

-"We will be well on the way to resolution by the end of next week," he said, adding that the logistical glitch "has not and will not affect our commitment to supply COVID-19 tests".
+"We will be well on the way to resolution by the end of next week," he said.
+The company later said in a statement that the issue "has not and will not affect our ability to supply COVID-19 tests in the UK."
 Experts said the supply disruption was also affecting diabetes tests, magnesium level tests and other materials such as supplies for blood gas analysers which are crucial for the treatment of respiratory illnesses, including COVID-19.

 Allan Wilson, head of the Institute of Biomedical Science, said Roche and NHS staff were working very hard to plug urgent gaps, including by driving around the country to distribute supplies manually, but that would not be tenable for long.
 "We can only do that for a few days before it really starts to impact on our ability to do diagnostic tests," he said.